va-an/clappr-vast-ad-plugin/README.md

 # clappr-ad-plugin
-Plugin for Clappr for playing advertisements by VAST (preroll only now).
+Plugin for Clappr for playing advertisements by VAST (preroll only now, pauseroll in progress).

 # About
 This work was started independently from https://github.com/kslimani/clappr-html5-preroll-skeleton-plugin repo and maybe repeat main things from there.